DF-Miller/Lahman-Baseball-Database-Analysis/README.md

 ```

 #### Dependencies
-* MySQL: Any SQL will work with syntax adjustments
+* MySQL: Any SQL will work with necessary syntax adjustments
-* Excel: For CSV import in Workbench, or other tools
+* Excel or other tools to view CSV's and for import

 ##### Note: The Dataset is large and will be slow if used in Excel.
 Filtering or cleaning is required to get rid of incomplete rows or false data.